Quick Start: Grow Natives From Seed

 The trick to growing native perennials from seed is to remember that they are adapted to our environment.
 They need and expect the dormancy of winter.
 That is what triggers their germination.
 Just think like nature does.
 The seeds drop in the summer or fall, but if they germinate then the tender baby plants will not survive the winter.
 So, Mother Nature, in all her wisdom, doesn't trigger the plants to germinate until they have experienced the dormant conditions of winter.
 Makes sense.

-You have to do something called seed stratification to native seeds to mimic winter conditions to get them to germinate.
+You have to do something called cold stratification to native seeds to mimic winter conditions to get them to germinate.
 Which is why your neighbors are going to think you are nuts during the holidays because you will be planting seeds in pots and/or garden beds- outdoors.
 Personally, we can't think of a better way to bring in a new year than by planting native seeds.

 For our native perennials the most common stratification method is cold stratification, which means the seeds must be kept in damp and cold conditions anywhere from at least 10 to 60 days, depending on the plant.
 Take the lazy way out and save your refrigerator space by just putting the seeds out in planting containers or the soil in early winter.
 Simple.
 Easy.
 Below is more information about growing your native perennials from seed.